kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Feature B stress free-body diagram](feature-b-stress-fbd.png)

 Figure 4.
-Feature B modeled as an axially loaded bar carrying 1200 lbf in tension, following Appendix D.
+FBD of feature B according to stress calculations.

 ![Feature B stress algebraic solution](feature-b-stress-algebraic.png)

 Figure 5.
-Derivation of the required cross-sectional area and bar thickness from the axial normal-stress equation.
+Algebraic solutions for stress equations of feature B.

 ![Feature B stress numerical solution](feature-b-stress-numerical.png)

 Figure 6.
-Numerical calculation of Feature B’s minimum thickness and axial-stress check for the selected 0.1875-inch thickness.
+Numerical calculation of stress equations of feature B.

 The minimum area is 0.13333 in².
 With a width of 0.8125 in, the minimum thickness is 0.16410 in.

 A thickness of 0.1875 in was selected.
 The calculated axial stress is 7876.9 psi.

-A clear length of 1.000 in was selected for the stiffness calculation.
+A clear length of 1.000 in was selected for the deflection calculation.

 ### Feature C — Bottom Horizontal Member